 III.
-Debt Buyer Certification Council
+Receivables Management Certification Council

 - 3.1 Governing Body.
-The DBA International Debt Buyer Certification Council (Council) is the governing body that administers the Certification Program on behalf of the DBA Board of Directors. - 3.2 Appointment.
+The DBA International Receivables Management Certification Council (Council) is the governing body that administers the Certification Program on behalf of the DBA Board of Directors. - 3.2 Appointment.
 The Council shall be appointed by the DBA International Board of Directors (Board).
 All vacancies that occur on the Council prior to the expiration of a term shall be filled by the Board for the remaining portion of the term. - 3.3 Composition.
 The Council shall consist of eleven (11) individual members.
 The composition of the Council shall represent each of the following demographics: - A. An experienced consumer representative from: (i) academia, (ii) a consumer focused non-profit agency, (iii) the Better Business Bureau, (iv) a non-profit consumer credit counseling service, (v) a former attorney general or assistant attorney general, former employee of the CFPB or FTC, former member of a legislative branch consumer protection committee, or former member of the judiciary, or (vi) other consumer advocate familiar with the debt buying industry.
-The consumer representative shall have no financial interest in a Debt Buyer and is not required to be a Certified Individual;
+The consumer representative shall

-- B. Representatives of six (6) Certified Companies, provided that the Board ensures that small, medium, and large Certified Companies are equally represented; - C. A Certified Individual; - D. A representative of a third party collection agency.
-The representative is not required to be a Certified Individual; - E. A representative of a consumer collection law firm.
-The representative is not required to be a Certified Individual; and - F. A representative of an originating creditor.
+- have no financial interest in a Debt Buying Company and is not required to be a Certified Individual; - B. Representatives of six (6) certified Debt Buying Companies, provided that the Board ensures that small, medium, and large Certified Companies are equally represented; - C. A Certified Individual; - D. A representative of a certified third party collection agency, provided that the agency has until March 1, 2016 to become certified; - E. A representative of a certified consumer collection law firm, provided that the firm has until March 1, 2016 to become certified; and - F. A representative of an originating creditor.
 The representative is not required to be a Certified Individual. - 3.4 Term.
 Council Members shall serve a two (2) year term that commences on the first day of March and ends on the last day of February except that the first members of the Council shall have their terms staggered to create two classes.
 No individual may be appointed by the Board to more than two (2) consecutive terms on the Council. - 3.5 Qualifications.
-Each Council Member shall be selected based on the following qualifications: - A. No more than one representative from a company (including parent and subsidiaries) may serve on the Council; - B. No Board Member may serve on the Council; - C. The Council should reflect the diversity of the debt buying industry, to the maximum extent possible; - D. Council Members shall be recognized professionals who: (1) are in compliance with their respective Codes of Ethics within their industry, if applicable, (2) have not been convicted of a felony, and (3) have never been dismissed from the Council pursuant to section 3.6 of this Governance Document; - E. Council Members who represent Certified Companies pursuant to section 3.3 (B) who do not hold a Certified Individual designation should become a Certified Individual within one (1) year of their appointment to the Council; and - F. Preference should be shown to individuals who are employed with companies that are members of the Better Business Bureau.
+Each Council Member shall be selected based on the following qualifications: - A. No more than one representative from a company (including parent and subsidiaries) may serve on the Council; - B. No Board Member may serve on the Council; - C. The Council should reflect the diversity of the debt buying industry, to the maximum extent possible; - D. Council Members shall be recognized professionals who: (1) are in compliance with their respective Codes of Ethics within their industry, if applicable, (2) have not been convicted of a felony, and (3) have never been dismissed from the Council pursuant to section 3.6 of this Governance Document: - E. Council Members who represent Certified Companies pursuant to section 3.3 (B), (D), or (E) who do not hold a Certified Individual designation should become a Certified Individual within one (1) year of their appointment to the Council; and - F. Preference should be shown to individuals who are employed with companies that are members of the Better Business Bureau.